barbarer/py4e-int/_sources/functions/Exercises.rst

         myFunction("Second")

-.. mchoice:: functEx_4
+.. mchoice:: functEx_4_v2
     :answer_a: definition
-    :answer_b: procedure
+    :answer_b: method
     :answer_c: turtle
     :answer_d: module
     :answer_e: function
     :correct: e
     :feedback_a: Incorrect!
 A definition is used to create functions.
 Try again.
     :feedback_b: Incorrect!
-Procedures exist in Python, but they are less common than functions.
-Try again.
+A method is a function that is defined in a class.
     :feedback_c: Incorrect! "turtle" is a specific Python module that lets you draw lines and shapes.
 Try again.
     :feedback_d: Incorrect!
 A module is a file that contains Python statements and definitions.
 Try again.
     :feedback_e: Correct!
-A function is a named sequence of statements that returns a result.
+A function is a named sequence of statements in Python.

-    A named sequence of statements that returns a result is known as which of the following?
+    A named sequence of statements is known as which of the following?

-.. mchoice:: functEx_5
+.. mchoice:: functEx_5_v2
     :practice: T
-    :answer_a: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11
+    :answer_a: 5
-    :answer_b: 1, 2, 3, 5, 6, 7, 9, 10, 11
+    :answer_b: 10
-    :answer_c: 9, 10, 11, 1, 2, 3, 5, 6, 7
+    :answer_c: 25
-    :answer_d: 9, 10, 5, 6, 1, 2, 3, 6, 7, 10, 11
+    :answer_d: 32
-    :answer_e: 1, 5, 9, 10, 5, 6, 1, 2, 3, 6, 7, 10, 11
+    :answer_e: 3125
-    :correct: e
+    :correct: c
-    :feedback_a: Incorrect!
-Although Python typically processes lines in order from top to bottom, function definitions and calls are an exception to this rule.
-Try again.
+    :feedback_a: This would be true if it first printed the value of x.
-    :feedback_b: Incorrect!
-Although Python typically processes lines in order from top to bottom, function definitions and calls are an exception to this rule.
-Although this order skips blank lines, it still lists the lines of code in order.
-Try again.
+    :feedback_b: This would be true if it printed 5 * 2 but it is 5 ** 2 which is 5 * 5.
-    :feedback_c: Incorrect!
-This is close, in that Python will not execute functions until after they are called, but there are two problems here.
-First, Python does not know which lines are function definitions until it processes them, so it must at least process the function headers before skipping over the functions.
-Second, notice that line 10 involves a function call.
-Python must execute "square" before moving on to line 11.
-Try again.
+    :feedback_c: It prints the value of 5 raised to the 2nd power which is 5 * 5 = 25.
-    :feedback_d: Incorrect!
-This is close, in that Python will not execute the functions until after they are called, but there is one problem here.
-Python does not know which lines are function definitions until it processes them, so it must at least process the function headers before skipping over the functions.
-Try again.
+    :feedback_d: This would be true if it was 2 raised to the 5th power (2 * 2 * 2 * 2 * 2) = 32.
-    :feedback_e: Correct!
-Python starts at line 1, notices that it is a function definition and skips over all of the lines in the function definition until it finds a non-empty line that it no longer included in the function (line 5).
-It then notices line 5 is also a function definition and again skips over the function body to line 9.
-On line 10, it notices it has a function to execute, so it goes back and executes that function.
-That function includes another function call.
-It returns from the function call and completes the assignment in line 6.
-Then, it returns the result of line 7 and completes the assignment in line 10.
-Finally, it will go to line 11 after "square" and the assignment are complete.
+    :feedback_e: This would be ture if it was 5 raised to the 5th power (5 * 5 * 5 * 5 * 5) = 3125.

-    Consider the following Python code.
-Which of the following best reflects the order in which these lines of code are processed in Python?
-Note that line numbers are included on the left.
+    What will the following code print?

     .. code-block:: python
         :linenos: